From "humble beginnings" to City Hall: How Cherelle Parker became Philadelphia's next mayor

 PHILADELPHIA (CBS) -- Whether on the campaign trail or during her victory speech on election night, Cherelle Parker has made her priorities clear: to make Philadelphia the "safest, cleanest, greenest big city in the country."

-On Tuesday she'll make history when she's sworn in as the first woman and first Black woman to run Philadelphia as its mayor.
+Parker on Tuesday will make history when she's sworn in as the first woman and first Black woman to run Philadelphia as its mayor.

 But how did she get to this moment?